Johnny Johnson and the Bandwagon: Career

-Originally known simply as The Bandwagon, they were formed in 1967 and featured Artie Fullilove, Billy Bradley, Terry Lewis and lead singer Johnny Johnson (born Johnny Mathis, 20 July 1944, Florida, raised in Rochester, New York).

-They had their first major UK hit in October 1968 with "Breakin' Down the Walls of Heartache", written and produced by Sandy Linzer and Denny Randell, on the Direction label, part of CBS, which reached number 4 on the UK Singles Chart.
+It was reported by the November 9 issue of Melody Maker while "Breaking Down the Walls of a Heartache" was at no. 17 in the Melody Maker Pop 30 chart that the group were to undertake a five week tour of Britain commencing at the end of the month.
+The members at the time were John Johnson, Arthur Fullilove, Terry Lewis and Billy Bradley.

-In 1969 the group disbanded, and all subsequent releases were billed as Johnny Johnson and His Bandwagon.
+In 1969 the original group disbanded, and all subsequent releases were billed as Johnny Johnson and His Bandwagon.
 In effect, the act was basically Johnson plus additional vocalists, who were hired for recording, touring and TV performances.
 Because they had been so much more successful in Britain and Europe, they based themselves in London, with songwriter Tony Macaulay being primarily responsible for the next stage of their career.
 They had top ten hits with "Sweet Inspiration" (1970), and "(Blame It) On the Pony Express" (1970).
 The latter track was written by Macaulay, Roger Cook and Roger Greenaway.

 Their recording career continued through the 1970s, with a 1971 LP Soul Survivor, produced by Macaulay, as well as subsequent, less successful singles that year including "Sally Put Your Red Shoes On" and a cover version of the Bob Dylan song, "Mr Tambourine Man", on the Bell label.
 They left Bell, for further singles including "Honey Bee" (1972), on Stateside Records, and "Music to My Heart" (1975), a cover of the Patti Austin 1960's ABC Records single, on Epic Records, produced by Biddu.
 This was also reissued as the B-side to the 1975 reissue of "Breakin' Down The Walls Of Heartache", also on Epic.

-Their early hits are still revered as Northern soul classics, as they espoused a more commercial pop-soul style similar in sound to that of early Tamla Motown, as opposed to the more funky progressive style favoured by contemporaries like Sly & the Family Stone and The Isley Brothers.
+Their commercial success in the UK waned, as their style became predictable and less fashionable.
+However, their early hits continued to be appreciated as Northern soul classics, as they espoused a more commercial pop-soul style similar in sound to that of early Tamla Motown, as opposed to the more funky progressive style favoured by contemporaries like Sly & the Family Stone and The Isley Brothers.

-"Breakin' Down the Walls of Heartache" enjoyed a new lease of life in 1980, when covered by Dexys Midnight Runners on the b-side of "Geno", and as an album track in 1981 on a solo album by Bram Tchaikovsky, formerly of The Motors.
-It was also popular in UK soul clubs, during the early 1980s.

-Johnson had not been well for several years, and the pressures of constantly touring during the early 1970s took a heavy toll.
-He retired to Rochester and is reputed to have died from cancer in 1979.
-Their frontman is not to be confused with Chuck Berry's sideman, Johnnie Johnson.
+Johnson had not been well for several years, and diminishing commercial success and the pressures of touring during the early 1970s took a heavy toll.
+He retired from the music industry, and later worked in various jobs, including as a school bus driver.
+Johnson died in Rochester, New York on March 2, 2023, at the age of 80.

+Group member William Bradley became a community worker and minister active in the International Missionary Outreach Society of New York.
+He published a memoir, Look Where He Brought Me From: From Darkness to Light, in 2011.